mainkoon81/ooo-Bayesian-Introduction/README.md

 ## `Deviance` is simply the "log pointwise predictive density" multiplied by `- 2`.
 The model with a "smaller deviance value" is expected to show higher accuracy.

-However, jut like R^2,...it's a measure of **retrodictive accuracy** rather than **predictive accuracy**.
+However, just like R^2,...it's a measure of **retrodictive accuracy** rather than **predictive accuracy**.
 It always improves as the model gets complex.
 So they are absurd!
+ - In-sample (with training set)
+ - Out-of-sample (with testing set)
    <img src="https://user-images.githubusercontent.com/31917400/139267710-5714b405-cb5e-49e3-ad99-648a7caf7760.png"/>

 Then...what **predictive criteria** are available?